unjs/ohash/README.md

 Serializes any input value into a string for hashing.

 > [!IMPORTANT]
-> `serial` uses best efforts to generate stable serialized values; however, it is not designed for security purposes.
+> `serialize` method uses best efforts to generate stable serialized values; however, it is not designed for security purposes.
 Keep in mind that there is always a chance of intentional collisions caused by user input.

 ```js
 import { serialize } from "ohash";